Updated 27 Feb 2026

 Keep these tips in mind when exploring Asheville’s dog-friendly spots:

+- Plan ahead for your next vacation.
 Heading out of town but not sure what to do with your pup?
 While day trips are easy to organize, longer vacations require a little more planning.
-Finding an Asheville pet sitter who’ll care of your furry family members while you’re away is not only better for your pooch, but also means you’ll have total peace of mind on your trip.
+Finding an Asheville pet sitter who’ll care of your furry family members while you’re away is not only better for your pup, but also means you’ll have total peace of mind on your trip.
 To find out more, click below.

 If you’re pet sitting in the city, knowing the best dog-friendly places in Asheville can make all the difference.
 Here are a few tips to remember during your stay:

+- Leave no trace.
 Asheville prides itself on being dog-friendly – let’s keep it that way!
-Always clean up after your pooch pal, whether you’re at a park or on a mountain trail.
+Always clean up after your dog, whether you’re at a park or on a mountain trail.

 Asheville is extremely dog-friendly – it’s not called Dog City USA for nothing!
 With plenty of pet-friendly trails, breweries, and restaurants, you and your pup will have no trouble finding places to explore together.